 And so God actually longs for a couple to be experiencing agape, storge, phileo love so that their sex life is not about techniques and level of experience but a desire to be others-centered and please and care for and love my marriage partner.
 And it’s amazing how that changes things.

-See, if you look on the left side, pseudo-love is about getting.
+Pseudo-love is about getting.
 And you might write the word: me.
-Just write the word me above that.
 And under real love, write the word: others.